componentjs/bundler.js/README.md

 This is a bundler utility and guide for component.
 Not all bundling methods will be included in this repo, but it should help you create your own bundlers.
 You should know how [builder2](https://github.com/co

-You can see two bundlers in [lib/](https://github.com/component/bundler.js/tree/master/lib) for a different directory structure.
+You can see two bundlers in [lib/](https://github.com/component/bundler.js/tree/master/lib) for a different directory structures.
 Use these included bundles as __instructional examples__ to create your own bundles.
 Creating your own bundler tailored for your app will be easier than trying to use one of these bundlers in your app.